ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Moonglow Keep.md

-Another area in the world. [[Meredith of the War Talons]] told us rumors of monsters in the area.
+Another area in the world. [[Meredith (aka One Fang) of the War Talons]] told us rumors of monsters in the area.